 Merata Mita argued forcefully that the voices of Māori and of women were sorely lacking on-screen.
-Best known for her Springbok tour documentary Patu!, the straight-talking director and actor later set up an indigenous filmmaking programme in Hawai'i, and spoke about indigenous film around the globe.
-After Mita passed away in 2010, her youngest son Hepi began making a film about her — discovering new sides to his mother as he trawled through footage, and interviewed his older siblings.
-The feature-length documentary debuted at the 2018 NZ International Film Festival.
+Best known for Springbok tour documentary Patu!, the straight-talking director and actor ran an indigenous filmmaking programme in Hawai'i, and inspired indigenous directors in Aotearoa and abroad.
+After Mita passed away in 2010, her youngest son Heperi began making a film about her — discovering new sides to his mother while trawling through old films and talking to his siblings.
+The feature-length documentary debuted at the 2018 NZ International Film Festival and at Sundance, and later sold to Netflix.

 Ārama Pictures